8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 Viewport: Multi-Core

 Viewport: panning, zooming, orbiting , rotating,etc, is a CPU task that’s somewhat multi-core.
-Conclusion: focus should be single-clock core speed in the absence of a good dedicated GPU
+Conclusion: focus CLOCK SPEED for viewport perforamnce too IF YOU CAN’T INVEST on a dedicated GPU

 Rendering: Multi-Core

-What if 4 cores already render a model as shown above in less than 5 seconds?
-Would you spend an additional 300 dollars to make rendering take 2.5 seconds?
-That’s totally up to you.
-But if you’re going to work with super large models (with 5000 polygons and maybe even a 3D render of the object) then you probably want to invest on a CPU with as many cores as you can afford because that should take MUCH MUCH longer ~1h on average.
-Most people don’t do that anyways.
+If you’re going to work with super large models (with 5000 polygons and maybe even a 3D render of the object) then you probably want to invest on a CPU with as many cores as you can afford because that’s going to take MUCH MUCH longer ~1h on average.

 Conclusion: Recommended CPUs